jon-xu/scSplit/README.md

    d) This step is also memory consuming, and the RAM needed is highly dependent on the quantity of SNVs from last step and the number of cells.
 As a guideline, a matrix with 60,000 SNVs and 10,000 cells might need more than 50GB RAM to run, please allow enough RAM resource for running the script.

-   e) Typical runtime for this step is within 0.5 hour, with default parameters, depending on the nature of the data and the resources being allocated.
+   e) Typical runtime for this step is about half an hour, with default parameters, depending on the nature of the data and the resources being allocated.

 ### 5. (Optional) Generate sample genotypes based on the split result
    a) Run "scSplit genotype" with input parameters: